enssol/web-app/README.md

     `clang-tidy` and `clang-format` can be used for static analysis and code formatting, respectively. and `shellcheck` for shell scripts.

     `intltool` is used for managing translations in the project. and `gtkdoc` for generating API documentation.

+    `dos2unix` and `unix2dos` are used for converting line endings between Unix and DOS formats.

 ---